Student Loans for Law School

 - Current employment not mandatory

-- 4% fee on the principal amount of the Direct PLUS loan.
+- 3% origination fee plus a 1% guarantee fee on the principal amount of the direct PLUS loan.

 - You must have a good credit history, or obtain a co-signature from an endorser.

 - Interest will continue to be charged on your principal balance, even if you secure a deferment or forbearance.